 After Rev. Michaels prepares Schedule C, he fills out Schedule SE (Form 1040).
 Rev. Michaels is a minister, so his salary from the church is not considered church employee income.
-Additionally, Rev. Michaels did not apply for an exemption from SE tax by filing Form 4361 and therefore leaves the first box on Schedule SE unchecked.
+Additionally, Rev. Michaels did not apply for an exemption from SE tax by filing Form 4361 and, therefore, leaves the first box on Schedule SE unchecked.
 He fills out the following lines in Part I.

 Line 2.
 Rev. Michaels attaches a statement (see Attachment 2, later) that explains how he figures the amount (\$63,826) he enters here.
 The calculation in Attachment 2 includes unreimbursed business expenses from his work for the church.
 Although unreimbursed business expenses are clearly no longer deductible on Schedule A as itemized deductions for federal income tax purposes, these expenses are still deductible by ministers for self-employment tax purposes.
-Rev. Michaels records show that he drove 1,204 miles before July 1, 2022 and 1,140 miles after June 30, 2022.
-He multiplies the miles driven before July 1, 2022 by the mileage rate of 58.5 cents per mile and multiples the miles driven after June 30, 2022 by the mileage rate of 62.5 cents per mile.
-The combined result is \$1,417.
+Rev. Michaels' records show that he drove 2,163 miles during the year.
+He multiplies the miles driven by the mileage rate of 65.5 cents per mile.
+The result is \$1,417.
 Additionally, Rev. Michaels paid for \$219 of professional publications and booklets in connection with his work for the church.
 The total unreimbursed business expenses were \$1,636.
 After including the \$85 of Schedule C expenses allocable to tax-free income, the total deductions against self-employment income is \$1,721.

-Line 4a through Line 6.
+Lines 4a through 6.
 He multiplies \$63,826 by .9235 to get his net earnings from selfemployment (\$58,943).
 This amount is then carried through to line 6 since Rev. Michaels does not have any other adjustments.

-Line 8a through 8d.
-Rev. Michaels enters the amount from Box 3 on his Form W-2 issued by the College on line 8a and line 8d, since he had no amounts to be reported on lines 8b or 8c.
+Lines 8a through 8d.
+Rev. Michaels enters the amount from Box 3 on his Form W-2 issued by the college on line 8a and line 8d since he had no amounts to be reported on lines 8b or 8c.

 Line 10.
-The amount on line 6 is less than \$143,600, so Rev. Michaels multiplies the amount on line 6 (\$58,943) by .124 to get the Social Security portion of the self-employment tax of \$7,309.
+The amount on line 6 is less than \$160,200, so Rev. Michaels multiplies the amount on line 6 (\$58,943) by .124 to get the Social Security portion of the self-employment tax of \$7,309.